argeualcantara/api-management/docs/Samples.md

 ## Conclusion

-These sample code snippets demonstrate how to use the API Management System with authentication to manage APIs effectively, including adding new APIs, updating existing APIs, and authenticating requests using API keys.
-By following these examples, you can integrate the API Management System into your application and securely manage your APIs.
+These sample code snippets demonstrate how to use the API Manager to manage APIs effectively, including adding new APIs, updating existing APIs, and authenticating requests using API keys.
+By following these examples, you can integrate the API Manager into your application and securely manage your APIs.